ISISComputingGroup/ibex_developers_manual/Communication-layer-likes-and-dislikes-(protocol,-new-devices).md

 - Stop bits: 1
 - Flow control: Off

-RS232 is preferable, RS422 and RS485 are avoided as much as possible.
+RS232 is preferable, RS422 and RS485 are avoided as far as reasonable.
 Note that distances can be extreme if higher baud rates are required.

 ### Ethernet